 Who is your target audience?

-SOPs are targeted to a specific role.
-As such, it’s important to consider the person who is currently in the role or is the ideal candidate.
+If you find yourself curious about how to create a SOP, you need only follow the steps outlined below.
+First, you should determine who your target audience is.
+This is necessary because SOPs are targeted to a specific role.
+As such, it’s essential to consider the person currently in the position or the ideal candidate.
 You should consider their task complexity and what information is relevant for that particular role.
-This will help in creating actionable operational procedures relevant to that role.
+This will help in creating actionable operational procedures pertinent to that role.

 What are your desired outcomes?